Shah Abdul Wahhab (born 1894): Literary sponsorship

-A weekly tafsir gathering was introduced at Anderkilla Shahi Jame Mosque under the direction of Shah Abd al-Wahhab.
+A weekly tafsir gathering was introduced at Anderkilla Shahi Jame Mosque under the direction of Shah Abdul Wahhab.
 Starting in the 1960s, this style spread across Chittagong and became popular.
 Following his instruction, Mufti Ahmadul Haq and Abul Hasan Babunagari gave speeches on Mondays and Wednesdays.
 Subsequently, large events were held in various locations, including Chittagong.
 He later initiated monthly and bi-monthly specialized gatherings, such as National Seerat Conferences and National Qira'at Conferences.

-Muhammad Faizullah granted al-Wahhab the title of Hakim an-Nafs.
+Muhammad Faizullah granted Abdul Wahhab the title of Hakim an-Nafs.
 During the Hathazari turmoil, he was given the title of Rijal al-Asr.
 His leadership in the Hathazari movement led him to be referred to as Amir al-Ulama.
 During a Jamiat Ulema-e-Islam conference in Laldighi on 31 January 1949, Shabbir Ahmad Usmani conferred upon him the title of Imam al-Mukhlisin, and Zafar Ahmad Usmani gave him the title of Hakim al-Islam.
 During a scholar's conference, Khalifa-e-Kandhlawi Maulana Zubair referred to him as Qutb al-Irshad.

-After the first Shaykhul Hadith Saeed Ahmad Sandwipi left Hathazari, Shah Abd al-Wahhab travelled to India in 1942–43 to find a replacement.
+After the first Shaykhul Hadith Saeed Ahmad Sandwipi left Hathazari, Shah Abdul Wahhab travelled to India in 1942–43 to find a replacement.
 He brought Ibrahim Balyavi, the senior muhaddith of Darul Uloom Deoband, to Hathazari with a monthly wage of 500 takas.
-Balyavi served as Shaykh Ul Hadith for 2.5-3 years before returning to Deoband.
+Balyavi served as Shaykh Ul Hadith for 2.5–3 years before returning to Deoband.
 Before his departure, Balyavi is quoted as saying, "Where there is a Yaqub (former Shaykhul Hadith of Hathazari), there is no need for an Ibrahim".

-Abd al-Wahhab advised Shamsul Haque Faridpuri, who eventually established the Emdadia Library in Dhaka and the Islamia Library in Chittagong.
+Abdul Wahhab advised Shamsul Haque Faridpuri, who eventually established the Emdadia Library in Dhaka and the Islamia Library in Chittagong.
 Contributions to the development and spread of lithography and technology among Deobandis have been attributed to him.
-Abd al-Wahhab has been cited as the main inspiration behind Tanzeem al-Ashtat, an explanation of Mishkat al-Masabih by Abul Hasan Babunagari.
-Towards the end of the 1940s, the original manuscript was prepared from the text provided to Shah Abd al-Wahhab.
-Abd al-Wahhab published and promoted Faiz al-Kalam by Muhammad Faizullah.
-Shah Abd al-Wahhab is also listed as a primary contributor behind Fatawa-e-Darul Uloom Hathazari.
+Abdul Wahhab has been cited as the main inspiration behind Tanzeem al-Ashtat, an explanation of Mishkat al-Masabih by Abul Hasan Babunagari.
+Towards the end of the 1940s, the original manuscript was prepared from the text provided to Shah Abdul Wahhab.
+Abdul Wahhab published and promoted Faiz al-Kalam by Muhammad Faizullah.
+Shah Abdul Wahhab is also listed as a primary contributor behind Fatawa-e-Darul Uloom Hathazari.
 With his advice, Mufti Ahmadul Haq of Hathazari began the work of saving and compiling the issued fatwas from Hathazari.

-Although Shah Abd al-Wahhab did not author any original books, he composed poetry.
+Although Shah Abdul Wahhab did not author any original books, he composed poetry.
 His work primarily focused on ethical themes and was grounded in Ta‘alluq Ma‘ Allah (the relationship between the Creator and creation).
 In addition to encouraging poetic practice, he also served as a patron of the art.
 He would often begin a poem by writing the first line and then challenge a member of An-Nadi ath-Thaqafi to supply the second; those who succeeded received a reward, and those who did not saw him complete the verse himself.
 Azizul Haq and Siddiq Ahmad would compete in these poetry competitions, making them more competitive when they visited Hathazari.